Skip to main content

 Feijoada

-Traditional bean stew showing Portuguese influence.
-Made with black-eyed peas or other beans, pork, beef, and smoked meats, cooked slowly with onions, garlic, and spices.
-Served with rice and often farofa (toasted cassava flour).
-Represents the blend of African and Portuguese culinary traditions.
+A bean stew that carries clear Portuguese roots.
+Black-eyed peas or other beans simmer slowly with pork, beef, and smoked meats, plus onions, garlic, and spices.
+It comes with rice and often farofa, toasted cassava flour.
+The dish sits squarely where African and Portuguese cooking meet.

 Moamba de Galinha